-So far, two GEF eligible countries are not participating in this activity, Libya and Slovenia.
-Libya never answered officially, only during the meeting in Catania (Dec.
 2002),the Libyan's representative proposed to be considerd for further activities, and very lately prepared the revised country's report, while Slovenia informed (by phone only) that they would not be interested in the activity since pre-investment studies for the selected pollution hot spots have already been prepared.

 A consultation meeting on criteria for pollution sensitive areas was held in November 2002 in Athens.
-Following the recommendations made by the participants on the proposed criteria, a final draft was prepared which has been circulated for comments among the MED POL Coordinators.
+Following the recommendations made by the participants on the proposed criteria, a final draft was prepared which will be circulated for comments among the MED POL Coordinators.